-This report contains information on the various Arab and Islamic financial institutions, including development funds located in the Gulf countries (Abu Dhabi, Kuwait and Saudi Arabia).
+This report contains information on the various Arab and Islamic financial institutions, including development funds, located in the Gulf countries (Abu Dhabi, Kuwait and Saudi Arabia and Sudan).
 The OPEC Fund in Vienna is included because of the important contributions made by Arab oil-exporting countries and the Fund's participation in consultative meetings with other Arab and Islamic development funds.
+The report also includes some Gulf-based investment institutions that are major players in the financing of industrial and infrastructure projects in the region or abroad.
 In addition to information on the organizational structure of these institutions and their procurement rules and procedures, the report addresses the financing of infrastructure privatization projects.
-We hope it will contribute to the identification of direct business opportunities for Canadian enterprises.
+This report not meant to be exhaustive and comprehensive; institutions may not be mentioned or are located in other Arab countries.
+The report should be construed as a guide in identifying alternative financial sources.
+We hope it will identification of direct the to contribute opportunities for Canadian enterprises.

-With the growing importance of private sources of financing in the privatization programs in the region and in developing countries, Islamic banking and its creative approaches to new trends in global markets is being examined.
+With the growing importance of private sources of financing for projects, including privatization programs, in the region and in developing countries, Islamic banking and its creative approaches to new trends in global markets is being examined.
 Islamic banks are playing an increasing role as providers of capital in the economic development of the region and even in other countries with important Islamic populations.
 Understanding this role will be crucial for Canadian companies and financial institutions when the financial structuring of a transaction or project proves critical in clinching a deal.